wesleycamargo/azure-docs.pt-br/articles/azure-functions/functions-create-serverless-api.md

 ### <a name="sign-in-to-azure"></a>Entrar no Azure

 Abra o portal do Azure.
-Para fazer isso, entre em [https://portal.azure.com](https://portal.azure.com) usando sua conta do Azure.
+Para fazer isso, entre no [https://portal.azure.com](https://portal.azure.com) com sua conta do Azure.

 ## <a name="customize-your-http-function"></a>Personalizar sua função HTTP